Skip to main content

 Lifecycle Management and Cost Leakage

-The newly implemented systems need a continuous monitor throughout their lifecycle until they are on the full track.
-Teams tend to lose track of the systems that are untied to any physical reminders.
-Cloud, because of its broader scope, often facilitates such instances of losing track on specific systems.
+Newly implemented systems need continuous monitoring throughout their lifecycle until they are on the full track.
+Teams tend to lose track of systems that are untied to any physical reminders.
+Cloud, because of its broader scope, often facilitates such instances of losing track of specific systems.

-Moreover, IT teams often miss setting up new testing environments without decommissioning the old ones, which implies replacing the server with service.
-In such a case, keeping the unused instances running naturally leads to additional burden and maintenance costs.
-Beyond costs, they may also cause security risks as upgrades and patches to them are unattended.
+Moreover, IT teams often fail to set up new testing environments without decommissioning the old ones, which implies replacing the server with a service.
+In such a case, running unused instances naturally leads to additional burden and maintenance costs.
+Beyond costs, they may also cause security risks as upgrades and patches are unattended.

 ALSO READ: What is a Lift and Shift Cloud Migration?